RogerSelwyn/O365-HomeAssistant/README.md

 Under "Certificates & secrets", generate a new client secret.
 Set the expiration as desired.
 This appears to be limited to 2 years.
 Write down the Value of the client secret now.
 It will be hidden later on.
 If you lose track of the secret; return here to generate a new one.

 Under "Api Permissions" click Add a permission and add the following delegated permission from the Microsoft Graph API collection
-* email - *View users' email address*
 * offline_access - *Maintain access to data you have given it access to*
+* Calendars.Read - *Read user calendars*
+* Mail.Read - *Read access to user mail*
+* Users.Read - *Sign in and read user profile*
+* Presence.Read - *Read user's presence information* (Required for Teams Presence Sensor)

+If 'enable_update' is set to True, (it defaults to True so as not to break existing installs), then the follow permissions are also required:
 * Calendars.ReadWrite - *Read and write user calendars*
-* Calendars.ReadWrite.Shared - *Read and write user and shared calendars*
 * Mail.ReadWrite - *Read and write access to user mail*
-* Mail.ReadWrite.Shared - *Read and write user and shared mail*
 * Mail.Send - *Send mail as a user*
-* Mail.Send.Shared - *Send mail on behalf of others*
-* Users.Read - *Sign in and read user profile*
-* Presence.Read - *Read user's presence information* (Required for Teams Presence Sensor)

 ## Adding to Home Assistant

 ### Using Home Assistant Community Store (HACS)